cbeck88/mv-norm-rs/README.md

 ## Future Directions

-It would be interesting to:

 * Port more of the `mvtnorm` sources, and use Rust's nice SIMD facilities to optimize them.
 (Eventually, the `core::simd` stuff when it is stabilized.)
-* Expose python and/or R bindings and publish them.
+For example support for Trivariate CDF, and for the Miwa algorithm, would be great.
-* Provide an `f32` version of algorithms, if it can be significantly faster.
+* Provide an `f32` version of algorithms, especially if it can be significantly faster.
 * Allow the user to choose larger error tolerances and get faster algorithms when possible.
   Whether this should be done by providing differently named functions (see [SLEEF](https://docs.rs/sleef/latest/sleef/f64x/index.html) for example) or a "policy object" like in `boost::math`, I'm not sure.
+* Expose python and/or R bindings and publish them.

 ## Licensing and Distribution